 - Serving as the Hands and Feet of Christ by supporting effective strategies at Lutheran churches and church-affiliated organizations to meet the basic short-term needs of disadvantaged people, and to create pathways toward greater self-sufficiency and empowerment for all people.
 Click to preview the LOI questions.

 - Siebert will review your LOI and respond in approximately three to five business days.
 You will be informed via email if your LOI is approved or denied with the necessary information for completing a full grant application if approved.

 - Preview the grant application questions (PDF) that are applicable to your program/project:

 - Complete your application before deadline dates.
 If you anticipate not being able to meet a deadline, contact us as early as possible and we will advise.

 - After submitting, you'll receive an email confirmation and Foundation staff will contact you with follow-up questions, to request a site visit or meeting if necessary, etc.

 - Foundation staff will determine when and if the grant application is ready to present to the Board of Directors.
 An application submitted in a timely manner does not guarantee presentation to the Board of Directors at its next meeting or, in some instances, at all.

 - Online Application Tips

-- Bookmark the Foundant grant application login page or the Siebert Apply Now page.
+- Bookmark the grant application login page or the Siebert Apply Now page.

 - We suggest you develop your grant application in Word first, in order t outilize the built-in spell check fuction and to also count characters to comply with character/word count limits.
-After you have completed the application, you can cut and paste from Word into the Foundant fields.
+After you have completed the application, you can cut and paste from Word into the online grant application fields.
 Utilize the grant application question PDFs listed above for the application process that is applicable to your program/project.